 In addition, there is also an organization validation and extended validations.
 The latter assure that the site really belongs to the company that is assumed to be behind the site .
 This is essential for banks and payment providers.

 Let's Encrypt certificates only offer domain validation.
 Extended validations are currently not yet possible and will probably not be introduced in the future.
-This is because the authentication process for organisations and companies is complex and requires human labour.
+This is because the authentication process for organizations and companies is complex and requires human labour.
 However, Let's Encrypt can only offer its certificates free of charge because all processes are automated as far as possible.
 This means that you do not need human labor.

 Multiple domains can be validated with Let's Encrypt certificates